open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 ## Game Options

 Under the **GAME OPTIONS** sub-menu is a variety of settings related to the gameplay experience that is not necessarily tied to audio or visuals.
 These include settings such as accessibility controls, localization and control adjustment.

-### VIBRATIONS

-When enabled, controller rumbling will occur as additional feedback for various actions and events in the game.
-Default value is on.
-This setting only affects controllers and will not make your keyboard vibrate.

 ### PLAY HINTS